Aurorastation/Aurora.3/.github/guides/STYLE.md

 ```

 ### Passthrough arguments to a proc
-If you need to passthrough the same arguments from one proc to the other, use `arglist(args)`
+If you need to passthrough the same arguments from one proc to the other, use `arglist(args)`.
 ```dm
 // Bad
 /obj/item/container/do_something(arg1, arg2, arg3)